 Please note that all safety rules and regulations are non-negotiable so as to provide the safest possible environment for all involved.
 If you violate one them is does not matter that you may feel that your action was an equally safe alternative.

-IDPA matches generally consist of four stages of shooting with 8 to 20 rounds fired per stage.
-Classes consist of Stock Service Pistol (all double-action or safe-action autos), Enhanced Service Pistol (9mm, .38 Super & 40 S&W, and 10mm single-action autos), Custom Defensive Pistol (45 cal.), Stock Service Revolver (wheel guns loaded from speed loaders), and Enhanced Service Revolver (wheel guns loaded to a 165,000 power factor, can be loaded from speed loaders or moon clips).
+IDPA matches generally consist of four stages of shooting with 8 to 20 rounds fired per stage and are open to anyone wishing to compete.
+Classes consist of Stock Service Pistol (all double-action or safe-action autos), Enhanced Service Pistol (9mm, .38 Super & 40 S&W, and 10mm single-action autos), Custom Defensive Pistol (45 cal.), Revolver (wheel guns loaded from speed loaders or moon clips), and Compact Carry Pistol (smaller version of ESP legal guns).
 Match costs are $5 for club members and $10 for non-members.
-IDPA membership is required after the first match.
+IDPA membership is required after the third match.

 ICORE combines elements of the Bianchi Cup, IPSC, and the Steel Challenge into demanding competition exclusively for revolvers.
 Our standard paper target is the NRA D-1 target with 4 scoring areas.
 Scoring is based on time, including time added or subtracted per the scoring rules.
 Falling and stationary steel plates are also used in ICORE events.
 Each ICORE match will usually include a Classifier stage as well.
 Match costs are $5 for club members and $10 for non-members.